 Birth of a Rock and Roll Child

-I was born a Londoner on Friday the 7 October 1955 at the tail end of a street to the west of the city called Goldhawk Road, and my first home was a little workman’s cottage in the long-demolished Bulmer Place in Notting Hill.
+I was born a Londoner, Carl Robert Halling on Friday the 7 October 1955 at the tail end of a street to the west of the city called Goldhawk Road, and my first home was a little workman’s cottage in the long-demolished Bulmer Place in Notting Hill.
 You’ll search in vain for this poky little street in any London map, although you’ll still be able to locate a Bulmer Mews tucked away some yards away from the main road of Notting Hill Gate.

 My brother was born two and a half years later, by which time my parents had been able to afford their own house in Bedford Park in what was then the London Borough of Acton.
 Built by Norman Richard Shaw, Bedford Park was the world’s first Garden Suburb.
 By the 1880s, it was a Bohemian centre for intellectuals and artistic free-thinkers its residents going on to include most famously the great Anglo-Irish poet WB Yeats.
 The painter Arthur Pinero was another resident; as was the actress Florence Farr, who like Yeats was deeply involved in mysticism and the occult.

-By ’63, I’d been at the French-speaking Lycée Francais Charles de Gaulle in West London’s ritzy South Kensington district, for about four years, while my brother would have only recently become a pupil.
+By ’63, I’d been at the French-speaking Lycée Francais Charles de Gaulle in West London’s ritzy South Kensington district, for about four years, while my brother would have only recently become an élève.
 The sixties’ social and sexual revolution was already well under way; and yet for all that, seminal Pop groups such as the Searchers and the Dave Clark Five – even the Beatles themselves – were quaint and wholesome figures in a still innocent England.
-They fitted in well in a nation of Norman Wisdom pictures and the well-spoken presenters of the BBC Home or Light Service, of coppers, tanners and ten bob notes, sweet shops and tuppeny chews.
-In fact, it wasn’t until the Rolling Stones attained national infamy that the first Pop music to surface in the wake of the Beatles started to present a truly serious challenge to the moral establishment of the UK, and so begin the drift towards the far more threatening music of Rock.
+They fitted in well in a nation of Norman Wisdom pictures and well-spoken presenters on the BBC Home or Light Service, of coppers, tanners and ten bob notes, sweet shops and tuppeny chews.
+It wasn’t until the Rolling Stones attained national infamy that the first Pop music to surface in the wake of Beatlemania started to present a truly serious challenge to the moral establishment of the UK, and so begin to drift towards the far more threatening music of Rock.

-1955 was also the year in which Rock and Roll made its first major impact on the mainstream as a result of record successes by R&B artists such as Bo Diddley, Chuck Berry and Little Richard.
-However, it’s “The Blackboard Jungle”, which, released on the 20th of March, is widely with igniting the Rock and Roll revolution, indeed late 20th Century teenage rebellion as a whole.
-It did so by featuring Bill Haley & His Comets’s cover of Sonny Dae and his Knights’ “Rock Around the Clock” over the film’s opening credits.
-Haley’s version, which was remarkable for its earth-shaking sense of urgency, ensured the world would never be the same after it.
-Then in August, Sun Records released a long playing record entitled “Elvis Presley, Scotty and Bill”, featuring a young truck driver from the small town of Tupelo, Mississippi.
-He went on to become Rock’s single most influential figure apart from the Beatles.
+1955 was also the year in which Rock and Roll made a major impact on the mainstream for the first time as a result of record successes by R&B artists such as Bo Diddley, Chuck Berry, Little Richard and others.
+However, it’s “The Blackboard Jungle”, which, released on the 20th of March, is widely credited with igniting the Rock and Roll revolution, indeed late 20th Century teenage rebellion as a whole by featuring Bill Haley & His Comets’s “Rock Around the Clock”, over the film’s opening credits.
+Originally a rather conventional blues-based song recorded by Sonny Dae and his Knights, Haley’s version, which was remarkable for its earth-shaking sense of urgency, ensured the world would never be the same after it.
+In August Sun Records released a long playing record entitled “Elvis Presley, Scotty and Bill”, featuring a young truck driver from the small town of Tupelo, Mississippi who went on to become Rock’s single most influential figure apart from the Beatles.

 On the 30th of September, James Dean died in hospital following a motor accident aged 23 after having made only three films, the greatest of which, Nicholas Ray’s “Rebel Without a Cause” emerged about a month afterwards.
 It could be said to be the motion picture industry’s defining elegy to the sensitivity and rebelliousness of youth, with Dean its most beautiful and tortured icon ever.
 As such his image has never dated, nor been surpassed.
 The modern cult of youth was born in the mid 1950s.